bitshares/stakeBTS/README.md

 python3.8 stake_bitshares.py
 ```

+You will be prompted for all credentials, pybitshares and bittrex

-The bot will now automate payments
+### The bot will now automate payments

 `